 If you have taken International Baccalaureate, Advanced Placement or college courses during secondary school, we view this as significant evidence of your academic ambition, accomplishment and preparation.
 However, we do not accept such courses for credit or advanced standing, although some Amherst academic departments will allow you to forego introductory-level courses in areas in which you have already completed rigorous work.

 If you are admitted to Amherst College, you may request permission from the Dean of Admission to defer your matriculation for one year without reapplying.
-To do so, you must confirm your intent to enroll at Amherst by submitting the enrollment form and required deposit along with a written request for the deferral by the May 1 response deadline.
-During the deferral year, an admitted student may not apply to or enroll as a matriculated degree candidate at another college or university.
-A deferred student wishing to receive credit for academic work completed during the year between the completion of secondary school and enrollment at Amherst would be required to reapply for admission as a transfer student.
+To do so, you must confirm your intent to enroll at Amherst by submitting the Admission Response Form and required deposit or waiver, along with the online Enrollment Deferral Request Form and a written statement of plans for the gap year; those materials must be submitted by the May 1 response deadline.
+During the gap year, an admitted student may not apply to or enroll as a matriculated degree candidate at another college or university.
+Any academic work completed in the gap period between the completion of secondary school and enrollment at Amherst will not be eligible for credit toward the Amherst degree, unless the student reapplys for admission as a transfer student